eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-assemblers.md

 `AbstractAssembler` and `ArchivingPackageStream` are already thread-safe; your concrete implementation of `AbstractAssembler` and `PackageProvider` will need to maintain that thread safety.
 Streaming a package inherently involves maintaining state, including the updating of metadata for resources as they are streamed.
-Package Providers will often maintain state as they generate supplemental resources for a package; the `J10PMetadataDomWriter` , for example, builds a METS.xml file using a DOM.

 One strategy for maintaining thread safety is to scope any state maintained over the course of streaming a package to the executing thread. `Assembler` implementations are free to use whatever mechanisms they wish to ensure thread